sebastiancarlos/cl-yasboi/README.md

 - [UIOP Manual](https://asdf.common-lisp.dev/uiop.html)

 ### Quicklisp

-Quicklisp is the tool which fetches external dependencies for Common Lisp.
+Quicklisp is the tool which downloads external dependencies for Common Lisp.
 It's tightly integrated with ASDF, and supports many Common Lisp implementations.

 There are however two significant downsides:
 - It uses HTTP for fetching, which has some security implications.
-  - If this is a particular concern of yours, then you might need to evaluate Quicklisp alternatives, use one of the Quicklisp forks which address this, or build your custom workflow for fetching dependencies (using cutting-edge technology like `curl`!)
+  - If this is a particular concern, you might need to evaluate Quicklisp alternatives, use one of the Quicklisp forks which address this, or build your custom workflow for fetching dependencies (using *cutting-edge technologies* like `curl`!)
 - It, like ASDF, doesn't verify the version of dependencies.

 That's right, Quicklisp always fetches the *latest* version available of any dependency.

-Basically, Quicklisp keeps a list of all available software (a "dist").
-A dist is like a snapshot, which is is updated monthly (although in practice, the latest update as of 2025-04 was 2024-10, accompanied by the [message](http://blog.quicklisp.org/2024/10/october-2024-quicklisp-dist-update-now.html) "Sorry this update took so long.
-My goal is to resume monthly releases", which didn't happen).
+Basically, Quicklisp keeps a list of all available software (a **"dist"**).
+A dist is like a snapshot, which is is updated monthly (although in practice, the latest update as of 2025-04 was 2024-10, accompanied by the [message](http://blog.quicklisp.org/2024/10/october-2024-quicklisp-dist-update-now.html) *"Sorry this update took so long.
+My goal is to resume monthly releases"*, which didn't happen).

-At this point I want to mention that I'm in no way trying to attack the author and maintainer of Quicklisp, who has single-handedly kept this ship running for years to great benefit for the community!
-To some degree, the lack of frequent dist updates and strict version pinning is more a reflection of the ecosystem's size and the excellent backwards-compatibility of Common Lisp software; One can expect that as the ecosystem requirements grow, the necessary resources would emerge to improve the tooling accordingly.
+At this point I want to mention that I'm in no way trying to attack the author and maintainer of Quicklisp, who has single-handedly kept this ship running for years to great benefit of the community!
+To some degree, the lack of frequent updates and strict versioning is more a reflection of the ecosystem's size and the excellent backwards-compatibility of Common Lisp software; One can expect that as the ecosystem grows, the necessary resources will emerge to improve the tooling accordingly.

-Having said that, you might want to consider using "Ultralisp", which is an alternative Quicklisp "dist" which is updated very frequently.
+Having said that, you might want to consider using [Ultralisp](https://ultralisp.org/), an alternative Quicklisp "dist" which is updated very frequently.

 #### External Resources

 - [Quicklisp Homepage](https://www.quicklisp.org)
 - [Quicklisp Source Code](https://github.com/quicklisp/quicklisp-client)
 - [Ultralisp Homepage](https://ultralisp.org/)

 ### FiveAM

 FiveAM is a mature testing framework for Common Lisp.

 It has 3 levels of abstraction: `check` (like "assertion" in other langauges),